YuliyaNaletskaya/YuliyaNaletskaya/README.md

 - 👋 Hi, I’m @YuliyaNaletskaya
-- 👀 I’m interested in testing
+- 👀 I’m interested in frontend development
-- 🌱 I’m currently learning the automated testing
+- 🌱 I’m currently learning the frontend
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...